Campaigns

 • Marching through downtown

 City Council stonewalled our efforts and refused to even hold a vote on adopting a watered down ceasefire resolution.
 This campaign made us more familiar with how City Council works and some of its undemocratic practices.
+Additionally, it taught us that it is not enough for the demands to be correct, we need to apply overwhelming pressure.

 No More Inmate Deaths